 Then head over to the Pembina Gorge State Recreation Area, which provides thousands of acres of unspoiled wilderness and trails perfect for hike, biking, ATVing and even off-road motorcycling.
 It's also home to Frost Fire Ski and Snowboard Area and the Frost Fire Summer Theatre.
 To get an up-close look at the gorge without leaving your vehicle, take the Rendezvous Region Scenic Backway.
+Stop in for a homemade pizza at the Howatt Hangar, a bar and grill in the lodge at Frost Fire Park, which also offers appetizers and many other entree options to appease any appetite.

 Round out your trip with a lap or two around Walhalla Country Club, a nine-hole layout on the edge of the Pembina Gorge.